 Trying out local food has always been a favorite part of most travelers.
 The excitement of trying out new dishes that taste foreign to their taste buds is an adventure in itself.
-Moroccan dishes are one of the reasons why tourists are attracted to the place, and they are never disappointed.
+Moroccan cuisine is one of the reasons why tourists are attracted to the place, and they are never disappointed.
 Here are some top 10 foods that you should eat while you are here.

 The first on the list is Tagine, whose name was derived from a cooking pot made of clay and with a cone-shaped lid.
 It is a traditional slow-cooked stew of different varieties, since it can be a combination of different meats and fruits, seasoned with the best Moroccan spices.
 This is a must-try because it is classic Moroccan food, and you can never really say that you have been to Morocco if you haven’t eaten this.
 The best way to eat it is to do what the locals do – dip pieces of khobz (a round flat bread) to get all the flavors.
 And here is the fun part – you can get it practically anywhere.
 A piece of advice though – homemade Tagine is best, as compared to the ones you get from the restaurants.

 Couscous is originally from Morocco.
 Its name originated from the Berber word Seksu, meaning “well rolled”.
-It is normally served with vegetables and chickpeas over the meat in one, big communal plate with everyone eating on the same plate.
+It is normally served with vegetables and chickpeas over the meat in one big, communal plate.
 In Morocco, instead of using utensils (spoon & fork), we use our right hands.
 Not the left, but only the right hand.
 You must only eat the section that is in front of you because it is impolite if you get the other people’s portion.
 Using our hands, we roll the couscous into a ball to eat.

 Harira is another delicacy and is also known as Morocco’s national soup.
 This is very popular as a starter.
 This is also our food during the fasting month of Ramadan.
 It is a famous tomato and lentil soup in Morocco.
 This soup, along with others, is used traditionally for breakfast.
-This is basically made with lamb but chicken thighs or gravy beef can also be possible, chickpeas, plenty of tomatoes, a few herbs and of course it will not be completed without spices.
+This is made with lamb (chicken thighs or gravy beef are also possible), chickpeas, plenty of tomatoes, a few herbs and of course spices.
 Its taste and aroma are truly enticing and if you are a soup lover, then this should be in your bucket list.

 5. Maghrebi Mint tea

 If you are a vegetarian, then you must really try Zaalouk.
-This is technically considered as a salad in Morocco, but we also use this as a spread so we can avoid having to live on boring bread alone.
-It is made of aubergines (eggplants for America) mixed with delicious Moroccan spices and it has a velvety texture.
+This is technically considered as a salad in Morocco, but we also use this as a spread so we can avoid having just bread alone.
+It is made of aubergines (eggplants for America) mixed with delicious Moroccan spices, and it has a velvety texture.
 Sometimes, we prepare it with pumpkins or carrots.
 This can be eaten as a side dish, or it can also be a dip.
 By the way, this is best served chilled.

 7. Spicy Sardines